-Jessica Mason represents employers and executives in their labor and employment and litigation pre-trial, trial and appellate matters around the U.S. and before administrative agencies, including the Texas Workforce Commission, the Equal Employment Opportunity Commission and the U.S. Department of Labor.
+Jessica Mason is a labor law attorney who represents employers and executives in their labor and employment litigation pre-trial, trial and appellate matters around the U.S. and before administrative agencies, including the Texas Workforce Commission, the Equal Employment Opportunity Commission and the U.S. Department of Labor.

 Furthermore, Jessica regularly teams with employers to provide guidance and training relative to preventative measures that reduce litigation and complaints and limit liability.

 You may use the wildcard symbol (*) as a root expander.
 A search for "anti*" will find not only "anti", but also "anti-trust", "antique", etc.